Coquille boys end state tourney drought

 “I could not be more excited,” Smith said after leading Coquille with 29 points against Grant Union.

-Smith scored 14 points in the first period as the Red Devils opened a 19-13 lead, and would have had 17 if his 3-pointer had beaten the buzzer to end the first.
+Smith scored 14 points in the first period as the Red Devils opened a 19-13 lead, and would have had 17 if his 3-pointer had beaten the buzzer at the end of the quarter.
 He had 20 points by halftime, with Coquille leading 31-25, and scored nine of Coquille’s first 11 of the third after the Prospectors pulled within three points.

 After the game, he said he didn’t think he had even scored 20, much less set a new career high.
 And he quickly said it could have been almost anyone on the team providing the points.